-Fig. 4 displays the unstable manifold of an $L_2$ periodic orbit in the Sun-Earth-spacecraft threebody system, superposed with the stable manifold of an $L_2$ periodic orbit in the Earth-Moonspacecraft three-body system, all in normalized Sun-Earth rotating coordinates.
+Fig. 4 displays the unstable manifold of an $L_2$ periodic orbit in the Sun-Earth-spacecraft threebody system, superposed with the stable manifold of an $L_2$ periodic orbit in the Earth-Moon-spacecraft threebody system, all in normalized Sun-Earth rotating coordinates.
 Notice that in Fig. 4(b), the Sun-Earth and Earth-Moon manifolds intersect.
 This serendipitous intersection (due in part to a careful choice of an initial phase for the Moon) makes possible the construction of a low- $\Delta V$ trajectory from the Earth to the Moon as follows: Choose a point in the $(y, \dot{y})$ plane of Fig. 4(b) in the interior of the lobe enclosed by the Earth-Moon stable manifold but just outside the Sun-Earth unstable manifold.
 With the appropriate x-velocity, this point will follow the interior of the Earth-Moon stable manifold tube and achieve ballistic capture at the Moon when advected forward in time.
 With a slightly different x-velocity, this point can be advected backward in time toward the Sun-Earth $L_2$ equilibrium region.
 Since it is outside the Sun-Earth unstable manifold tube, it must "bounce" off the equilibrium region and hug the Sun-Earth stable manifold (not shown in the figure) back toward Earth.
-(The choice of a patch point lying very close to but just outside of
+(The choice of a patch point lying very close to but just outside of the Sun-Earth unstable manifold ensures flexibility; a small change in initial state can lead to large changes in the final position of the spacecraft when advected backward in time from such a location, thus making the Earth-targeting portion of the design problem a feasible task.
+For more information, the reader is referred to the discussion of "twisting" of orbits given by Koon and co-authors [22].)

-Figure 6 Locally optimal Earth-to-Moon trajectory (solid blue line) juxtaposed with the patched initial guess (dashed blue line) of Fig. 5.
+Figure 6: Locally optimal Earth-to-Moon trajectory (solid blue line) juxtaposed with the patched initial guess (dashed blue line) of Fig. 5.
 The central black disc denotes the Earth, while the thin black circle traces the Moon's orbit.
-A total $\Delta V \cos t$ (including Earth departure and lunar orbit insertion costs) of 3850 m/s is required for the optimal trajectory, a 110 m/s improvement over the Hohmann transfer cost of 3960 m/s.
+A $\Delta V$ of 17 m/s is required for the optimal trajectory, a significant improvement over the patched trajectory's $\Delta V$ of 163 m/s.